wintan1418/fat-belly-hub/README.md

 # fat belly-hub.
-This is a simple web app built with redux,it returns meals,and their recipe ingredient based on what you are searching for within the categories available.
+This prooject is a simple web app built with redux,it returns meals,and their recipe ingredient based on what you are searching for within the categories available.

 # Live demo link